Parades, celebrations, and exciting exhibitions dominate the stellar line-up of events for Black History Month in Atlanta

 Atlanta is an epicenter for the Civil Rights Movement which is inspiringly evident, even after a short walk around our city center.
 Check out a couple of recommendations, or check out our self-guided tour of Atlanta’s rich Black history.

-- Martin Luther King, Jr National Park – Several points of interest at this historical park, including The King Center, and the house where our hometown hero was born
+- Martin Luther King, Jr National Park – Several points of interest at this historical park, including The King Center, and the house where our hometown civil rights hero was born

 - Auburn Avenue – If you visit the MLK National Park, stop by the heart of black enterprise and the civil rights movement, featuring Ebenezer Baptist Church & Atlanta Daily World, the first black daily newspaper ever published.

 The National Center for Civil and Human Rights is a museum dedicated to the achievements of the civil rights movement.
 They always host incredible programming over Black History Month.
-Explore exhibitions dedicated to Atlanta’s influential role in the Civil Rights Movement.
-Check out our round-up of spectacular art exhibitions to check out this Black History Month.
+Explore exhibitions dedicated to Atlanta’s influential role in the Civil Rights Movement, and beyond.

 This arts & culture festival is taking over Roswell for Black History Month.
 Roswell Roots will be hosting art exhibitions, poetry slams, seminars, and more.
 Click here to find out everything you need to know about the festival.